 There are time limits on how long you have to act if you want to sue a doctor for a medical negligence claim.
-There will be an investigation in any instance where a child is diagnosed with CP to determine how the injury occurred.
+There will be an investigation in any instance where a child is diagnosed with Cerebral Palsy to determine how the injury occurred.
 If you hire an attorney, they will likely want to conduct their own investigation as well to ensure everything was done properly.

 The best thing to do if you’re considering filing a cerebral palsy lawsuit is to discuss it with an attorney as soon as possible.
 Once your time limit for filing a claim has passed, you have lost the option to pursue legal action at all.

-It doesn’t cost anything to call an attorney, and in fact, not CP lawyers never ask for a penny out of pocket to handle your case.
+It doesn’t cost anything to call an attorney, and in fact, not Cerebral Palsy lawyers never ask for a penny out of pocket to handle your case.
 If you’re not sure about whether or not you want to go ahead and file a lawsuit, give an attorney a call and ask them how long you have to decide.
 This way, you can at least be more-informed about your options.